Amadeus-Winarto/Cache-Simulator/README.md

 ## Introduction

-We implemented a cache simulator for analyzing how different snooping-based coherence protocols such as MESI and Dragonfly perform under various workloads.
+We implemented a cache simulator for analyzing how different snooping-based coherence protocols such as MESI, MOESI, and Dragon, perform under various workloads.
 Given any program, we can use our simulator to compare the performance of various protocols, based on number of Bus Transactions, Memory Requests, Memory Write-Backs and Cache-to-Cache Transfers.

 ## Usage